rubycocos/blockchain/README.md

 ## What's a Blockchain?

-> A blockchain (originally block chain) is a distributed database
+> A blockchain is a distributed database
 > with a linked list (that is, chain) of records (that is, blocks)
 > secured by crypto(graphic) hashes.